Best things to do in Tokyo: A 2026 travel guide

 It’s a great location for photography, nature walks, and a break from the neon lights.

-Top three places to visit in Shinjuku for fun things to do:
+Top three places to visit and things to do in Shinjuku:

 - Kabukicho District has many restaurants, bars, and karaoke spots to enjoy Tokyo’s nightlife.